thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     Example: `524,child1,http://www.my.url,bar.conf`
   * C8Y config plugin: downloads the file based on the URL received from C8Y, to some temporary location

+  * C8Y config plugin: uploads the file to the thin-edge filetransfer feature, and removes it from the temporary location

+    HTTP PUT request: `http://<ip address of thin-edge devicee>/tedge/tmpfiles`

-  * C8Y config plugin: uses the filetransfers local API to expose the file to the filetransfer feature.
-The filetransfer feature responses a _temporary URL_, that is later used to uniquely access that exposed file.
+    The response from the HTTP filetransfer feature contains a _temporary URL_, that is later used to uniquely access that uploaded file.<br/>
     Example for a _temporary URL_: `/tedge/tmpfiles/<random string>`

-    * TODO: Investigate and decide about filetransfer's local API in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307), according to topics below:

-      * local API must avoid that there are two copies of the same file at any point in time
-      * local API must avoid that the file content is transfered/copied from one to another place, when the plugin _exposes_ the file.
-        Instead just the directory link may change (as it is the case for bash `mv` command).
-      * file is removed from plugin's source folder, when the file was successfully exposed.

-      Reasons for requirements above: Saving disc-space and CPU resources for large files.

   * C8Y config plugin: notifies the external device `child1` via MQTT to download the new configuration from the thin-edge device with the _temporary URL_.